As a protective services officer, your roles and duties will include:

 - I have no criminal, traffic or medical history that will impact my application

-- I understand the recruitment process and the resources available to help me.
+- I understand the and the available to help me.

 Step 2: Application preparation